FahimFBA/programming-memory/27_July_2022/README.md

 ## Question:

-Find the first lartest, second largest and the third largest values from an integer array
+Find the first largest, second largest and the third largest values from an integer array.
+You have to handle the error conditions without using the throwing exceptions.
+Also, have a little mercy on the users. 😀

 ## Solution!
 (Used language: Java)